 Hopefully those of you reading along are enjoying this series.
 Maybe you've even gotten a few helpful hints or tips.

 Some of you might be in the Boston area for the first time, so you're probably just getting to know the city.
 Take some time to walk around and see the sights.
-If you're looking to buy a few things with very little money, here's a nice roundup of places to buy second hand.

 Whatever city you're in, law school is a great time to fall in love with a new place.
 Take an hour or two to check out a new neighborhood.
 Find a new cafe or bakery and treat yourself to a cup of coffee.
 You can even do some reading.